stkivv/Terminal_MusicPlayer/README.md

 ## Some notes

 Playlists are handled as folders, with the default folder being ./DefaultSongFolder.
 If you want to have multiple playlists, you need to create new folders with the songs in them (location doesn't matter) and navigate to them through the UI.
-Empty playlists are not allowed and will stop the application.
-If your solution folder is not on your C:\ drive, the program will not run.

 ## Youtube audio download UI
 If you want to use the youtube audio download feature, you need yt-dlp (https://github.com/yt-dlp/yt-dlp).